jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/introduction.rst

 Starting with dVRK Software Version 2.0, Ethernet/UDP is also supported.
-To use Ethernet/UDP, you will need to use firmware 7+ on all your dVRK controllers and you will need at least one FPGA V2.x board (with Ethernet jack, see :ref:`FPGA versions<fpga-versions>`).
-In this scenario, the controllers are daisy-chained using FireWire but the computer is not on the FireWire chain.
+To use Ethernet/UDP, you will need to use firmware 7+ on all your dVRK controllers, and you will need at least one FPGA V2.x board (with Ethernet jack, see :ref:`FPGA versions<fpga-versions>`).
+In this scenario, the controllers are daisy-chained using FireWire, but the computer is not on the FireWire chain.
 Instead, the computer is connected via Ethernet to one of the dVRK controllers.
 Said dVRK controller becomes the "bridge" between the computer and all the other